 “I don’t think the self exists.
 I think you have a superpower universe inside you and you can develop in that universe.” – Lu Yang

-Lu Yang’s characters crossover, battle and collaborate across many of his artworks, musing on philosophies informed by Yang’s Buddhist upbringing.
-To Yang, the world around you is a matter of perspective “you can find 1000 universes in your home, or one in your skin”- for Yang, our reality is not stable, but one of many to choose from.
+In the second space you are invited to play a game – set in the same world as the film before it.
+Throughout the game androgynous avatars aid in your quest to unlock new wisdom and conquer fantastical enemies (many bearing Yang’s own face).
+His characters crossover, battle and collaborate across many of his artworks, musing on philosophies informed by Yang’s Buddhist upbringing.
+To Yang, the world around you is a matter of perspective “you can find 1000 universes in your home, or one in your skin”- our reality is not stable, but one of many to choose from.

-The remaining part of Great Adventure of Material World consists of Yang’s monumental ‘Monster Head’ blow-up sculpture.
+Lurking in the air above is Yang’s monumental ‘Monster Head’ blow-up sculpture.
 This creature’s burning eyes watch as we investigate these questions of virtual versus physical reality.
 The Medusa-like entity first appeared in Yang’s childhood nightmares: afraid of the inky blackness of his apartment hallway at night, his mind encountered a vision of his own decapitated, floating head bursting forth from the darkness.
-Having escaped the dream-world, it haunts the hall housing the work.
+Having escaped the dream-world, it haunts this hall.

-The work of multimedia artist Lu Yang has been featured in major museums and institutions internationally, including recent important solo exhibitions at the ARoS Aarhus Art Museum, Aarhus, Denmark; Spiral, Tokyo, Japan; M WOODS, Beijing; UCCA, Beijing; and Fukuoka Asia Art Museum, Fukuoka, Japan.
-Lu Yang was recently awarded the BMW Art Journey in 2019, and Deutsche Bank’s Artist of the Year 2022.
+The work of multimedia artist Lu Yang has been featured in major museums and institutions internationally including recent important solo exhibitions at the ARoS Aarhus Art Museum, Aarhus, Denmark; Spiral, Tokyo, Japan; M WOODS, Beijing; UCCA, Beijing; and Fukuoka Asia Art Museum, Fukuoka, Japan.
+Lu Yang (born 1979) was recently awarded the BMW Art Journey in 2019, and Deutsche Bank’s Artist of the Year 2022.

 Recent works in large-scale thematic exhibitions include Asia Society Triennial 2021, New York; Shanghai Biennale 2018 and 2012; Athens Biennale 2018; Liverpool Biennial 2016; Montreal International Digital Art Biennial 2016; 56th Venice Biennale 2015 China Pavilion; and Fukuoka Asian Art Triennale 2014.